mc-cat-tty/tricore-dev-env/README.md

 The `build` subcommand requires a _Dockerfile_ to be present in the build directory.
 This file instructs the docker client about the building steps.

-You might want to avoid the copy of some source files during the build process - for instance, they are not ready to be embedded into the container; _.dockerignore_ serves exactly this purpose.
+You might want to avoid the copy of some source files during the build process - for instance, because they are not ready to be embedded into the container; _.dockerignore_ serves exactly this purpose.

 Both the aforementioned files are located in the top-directory of this project, so that you can build up your own on top of them.